IC27 Mock Test Sample 12

 a) Cover all residents

-b) Cover disabled aged 65–74
+b) Cover people aged 65–74 with disabilities

-c) Finance healthcare for 75+
+c) Finance healthcare for people aged 75+

 d) Provide specialized care